All Episodes

 The first season is the only one based on the book.

-Everything else is um just sort of conjecture by the Writers.
+Everything else is just sort of conjecture by the writers.

-I felt that way about House of Cards that you know, as soon as um Underwood became president, they should have just ended the show.
+I felt that way about House of Cards that as soon as Underwood became president, they should have just ended the show.

-Yeah, but um uh a lot of shows make the mistake and just keep they just keep making content because it's popular.
+But a lot of shows make the mistake of just keep they just keep getting content because it's popular.

-You gotta pay the bills, um and ride the train as long as you can.
+You got to pay the bills and ride the train as long as you can.

-Like, for example, uh Texas had that abortion law um a couple weeks ago, and a lot of people were saying it was you know straight out of the handmaid's tale.
+And a lot of people were saying it was straight out of the handmaid's tale.

 I saw some people saying that.